Skip to main content

 Maritime

-The Port’s maritime businesses are our gateway to the world, leading our working waterfront and facilitating the movement of goods and people, internationally and domestically.
-To support our cargo business, the Port of San Diego completed Phase I of the Tenth Avenue Marine Terminal (TAMT) Redevelopment Plan in 2020.
-Also referred to as the Modernization, the project removed two obsolete warehouses and created much-needed laydown area for project cargo like windmill components.
+Completed in 2020, the project removed two obsolete warehouses and created much-needed laydown area for project cargo like windmill components.
 It also included improvements to on-dock rail, utilities, and new lighting and pavement.
 Additionally, an exemplary stormwater treatment system was developed to maximize stormwater capture on the terminal.
-The project brought new maritime cargo business to the Port and created more local jobs.
-The federal government recognized the importance of modernizing the terminal with a $10 million TIGER grant from the U.S. Department of Transportation.
-The Port matched the grant with a $14 million contribution for a combined budget of $24 million.
+The project brought new maritime cargo business to the Port and created more local jobs and, through smart use of technology, this modernization project has contributed to cleaner operations at the terminal enabling it to emit fewer of certain types of harmful pollutants.

-In June 2024, the U.S. Department of Transportation (DOT) awarded the Port a $5 million grant for planning, design, and environmental permitting for Phase II of the TAMT Redevelopment Plan.
-The project includes on-terminal rail track replacement, realignment, and load capacity improvements.
-It will also advance the planning of seismic upgrades, concrete resurfacing, potentially additional stormwater improvements, water and utility reconfiguration and upgrades, as well as front gate, perimeter fence, and operations center reconfiguration.
+In June 2024, the Port of San Diego was awarded a $5 million grant from the U.S. Department of Transportation (DOT) for planning, design, and environmental permitting for Phase II of the Tenth Avenue Marine Terminal (TAMT) Redevelopment Plan.
+This project includes on-terminal rail track replacement, realignment, and load capacity improvements.
+It also advances the planning of seismic upgrades, concrete resurfacing, potentially additional stormwater improvements, water and utility reconfiguration and upgrades, as well as front gate, perimeter fence, and operations center reconfiguration.
 These improvements will maximize operational areas on the terminal, make cargo handling and movement more efficient, and support future charging technologies for electric vehicles and equipment.
+The announcement came June 25, 2024, from U.S. Senator Alex Padilla’s office as part of the FY 2024 Rebuilding American Infrastructure with Sustainability and Equity (RAISE) discretionary grants program, which invests in road, rail, transit, and port projects across the country that may not quality for funding through other U.S. DOT grant programs.
+Sen. Padilla supported the Bipartisan Infrastructure Law’s substantial increase in funding for the RAISE program.

 Tenth Avenue Marine Terminal Redevelopment Project Timeline